cjdrake/pyeda/doc/source/sudoku.rst

 solved.

-Instead of using the 'And' constructor, which will create a new logic expression, we will instead use the 'CNF_AND' function.
+Instead of using the 'And' constructor, which will create a new logic expression, we will instead use the 'CNF_And' function.
 The reason for this is simply speed.
 By now we have a *massive* logic expression that is written in conjunctive normal form, so we will use the pyeda.cnf.ConjNormalForm data type to represent the final equation, because it will be smaller and faster